radee2k/2023-06_pesc_analysis/pesc_analysis_1.md

 transcript types can be done later).

-The percent of ribosomal genes might be low due to low transcriptional activity of the cells (5%, which was a threshold used before removes too many cells).
+The percent of ribosomal genes might be low due to low transcriptional activity of the cells (5%, which was a threshold used before, removes too many cells).

 ``` r
 ds_cf <- subset(x = ds_c, subset = nCount_RNA > 1000 & nFeature_RNA > 600 & percent_mt < 25 & percent_ribo > .5